skarbat/qtshell/README.md

-# qtshell
+# QT Shell

-QT5 Terminal Shell
+A simple terminal shell written in QT5.